Phil Jackson: New York Knicks (2014–2017)

 In 2014, Jackson was in discussions for months with the New York Knicks regarding an executive position with the team.
 On March 18, he was introduced as the president of the Knicks after signing a five-year, $60 million contract.

 On April 21, 2014, over one week after the conclusion of the season, Mike Woodson and his entire staff were fired by Jackson.
 The Knicks finished the season with a 37–45 record and finished 9th in the Eastern Conference standings.

 On June 9, 2014, the Knicks hired Derek Fisher as the head coach.
 Fisher had played under Phil Jackson as a Laker and won five championships together.

 On June 25, 2014, the Knicks traded guard Raymond Felton along with former NBA Defensive Player of the Year Tyson Chandler to the Dallas Mavericks.
 In return, the Knicks received Shane Larkin, José Calderón, Samuel Dalembert, and Wayne Ellington along with two picks for the following day's draft.
 The trade was the first one that he executed as a front office executive.
 On June 26, as part of the 2014 NBA draft, the Knicks selected Cleanthony Early as the 34th overall pick and Thanasis Antetokounmpo as the 51st overall pick, using the draft picks received in the trade from the Mavericks.
 The Knicks also acquired Louis Labeyrie, an additional second-round draft pick, after he was traded by the Pacers.

 On January 7, 2015, the Knicks set a franchise record with 13 straight losses.
 The Knicks fell 101–91 to the Washington Wizards, giving New York its longest losing streak in the franchise's 69-year history.
 This record was extended to 16 straight losses after the NBA Global Games loss against the Milwaukee Bucks in London.
 They ended the season with a franchise-worst record of 17–65.

 On June 25, 2015, the Knicks drafted Latvian Kristaps Porziņģis with the fourth overall pick in the 2015 NBA draft; he signed his rookie-scale contract with the Knicks on July 30, 2015.
 On that same night, the Knicks traded Tim Hardaway Jr. for the 19th pick in the draft, which would become Jerian Grant.
 Porziņģis was an NBA All-Rookie First Team selection for the 2016 season.

 On November 14, 2016, Jackson was criticized for using the word "posse" to describe Cleveland Cavaliers small forward LeBron James and his business associates during a situation that occurred during James' tenure with the Miami Heat, via ESPN's Jackie MacMullan.

 On June 28, 2017, the Knicks officially announced a mutual decision to part ways with Jackson.
 The speculated reasoning for the parting of ways was Jackson's attempted buying-out of Carmelo Anthony and his very public strife with Porziņģis.
-Jackson was replaced by his former subordinate Steve Mills.
+Jackson was replaced by his former subordinate Steve Mills, who had previously served as interim president.